Unmanned aerial vehicle: Terminology

 Many terms are used for aircraft which fly without any persons on board.

-In common usage, "drone" is often applied to both military and civilian UAVs, while technical and regulatory documents may prefer terms such as UAV, UAS, RPAS, or uncrewed aircraft.The term drone has been used from the early days of aviation, some being applied to remotely flown target aircraft used for practice firing of a battleship's guns, such as the 1920s Fairey Queen and 1930s de Havilland Queen Bee.
-Later examples included the Airspeed Queen Wasp and Miles Queen Martinet, before ultimate replacement by the GAF Jindivik.
-The term remains in common use.
-In addition to the software, autonomous drones also employ a host of advanced technologies that allow them to carry out their missions without human intervention, such as cloud computing, computer vision, artificial intelligence, machine learning, deep learning, and thermal sensors.
-For recreational uses, an aerial photography drone is an aircraft that has first-person video, autonomous capabilities, or both.

-An unmanned aerial vehicle (UAV) is defined as a "powered, aerial vehicle that does not carry a human operator, uses aerodynamic forces to provide vehicle lift, can fly autonomously or be piloted remotely, can be expendable or recoverable, and can carry a lethal or nonlethal payload".
-UAV is a term that is commonly applied to military use cases.
-Missiles with warheads are generally not considered UAVs because the vehicle itself is a munition, but certain types of propeller-based missile are often called "kamikaze drones" by the public and media.
+Unmanned aerial vehicle (UAV) is defined as a "powered, aerial vehicle that does not carry a human operator, uses aerodynamic forces to provide vehicle lift, can fly autonomously or be piloted remotely, can be expendable or recoverable, and can carry a lethal or nonlethal payload".
+UAV is a term that is commonly applied in military use cases.
+A missile with a warhead is generally not considered a UAV because the vehicle itself is a munition, but certain types of propeller-based missile are often called "kamikaze drones" by the public and media.
 Also, the relation of UAVs to remote controlled model aircraft is unclear in some jurisdictions.
-The US FAA now defines any unmanned flying craft as a UAV regardless of weight.
-A similar term is remotely piloted aerial vehicle (RPAV).
+The US FAA now defines any unmanned flying craft as a UAV regardless of mass.
+Similar terms are remotely piloted aircraft (RPA) and remotely piloted aerial vehicle (RPAV).